-- ✓ Unresolved issues - ✓ Tentatively agreed issues - ✓ Current contract, earnings, benefits, and teacher placement - Budget information, historical mill levies, and ending fund balances - ✓ Minutes of the negotiations meetings - ✓ Policies, contracts, and benefit plan documents that relate to issues
+- ✓ Unresolved issues - ✓ Tentatively agreed issues - ✓ Current contract, earnings, benefits, and teacher placement - ✓ Budget information, historical mill levies, and ending fund balances - ✓ Minutes of the negotiations meetings - \checkmark Policies, contracts, and benefit plan documents that relate to issues assist them in drafting the position paper and preparing for the hearing; however, typically the board elects not to have the attorney representative it or speak on its behalf at the hearing (although these are options available to the board).

 The board should select a spokesperson who will state the board's position at the hearing.
 This is typically a board member.
-Some boards elect to hire an attorney experienced in school law to assist them in drafting the position paper and preparing for the hearing; however, typically the board elects not to have the attorney representative it or speak on its behalf at the hearing (although these are options available to the board).
+Some boards elect to hire an attorney experienced in school law to